 The fast file-watcher uses your OS's native file-watcher which holds a file descriptor open for every file in your project directory and gets notified by your OS any time a file changes.

-NOTE: The most common cause of the fast file-watcher panicking is exceeding your system's ulimit, which defines how many file can be open at a time.
+NOTE: The most common cause of the fast file-watcher panicking is exceeding your system's ulimit, which defines how many files can be open at a time.
 A quick google search will provide instructions on increasing your system's ulimit unique to your OS.

 The slow file-watcher is a "polling" solution that loops through all the files in your project directory and checks if they have been updated.
-This solution gets slower as the number of file in your project increases, but is still relatively fast.
+This solution gets slower as the number of files in your project increases, but is still relatively fast.
 In our benchmarks, a codebase with 1000+ files took about a second to register a modified file with minimal system overhead.